 Education Support Professional of the Year

-NTHF congratulates Utah’s Jennifer Bramson on her selection as the 2024 NEA Education Support Professional (ESP) of the Year.
+NTHF congratulates Utah’s Andy Markus on his selection as the 2025 NEA Education Support Professional (ESP) of the Year.

 “I try to camouflage learning by making lessons active, engaging, and fun,” Bramson explains.
 “My class is made up of children who haven’t had the same opportunities, and they enter preschool on an uneven playing field.
 I scaffold lessons to the individual children’s needs.”